Read more and listen at www.kottos.dk

 Josefine, Pernille, Christos and Bjarke met each other during their studies at the Royal Danish Academy of Music and they have been collaborating since in numerous concerts of classical music.
 In 2013 they decided to get together and form a quartet, under the name of KOTTOS, to share their passion for folk music and to feed their common need to explore progressive forms and alternative sounds.
-The music of Kottos can be best described as “instrumental folk music from a land that never existed”.
+The music of KOTTOS can be best described as “instrumental folk music from a place that never existed”.

 Besides performing new works, KOTTOS often features baroque and renaissance music in their repertoire.
 An ongoing cooperation with the vocal ensemble Musica Ficta conducted by Bo Holten, has already resulted in a reinvented chamber version of Händel’s “Messiah” in December 2015, receiving 5 stars in Politiken and a great audience response.